Jayson Gaddis: Founder of The Relationship School

 14:47.34 – Jayson Gaddis

 But I’m not in a place to blame them.
-I’m just sort of like the facts, like I grew up in a culture and this is kind of my experience and you know it’s the download I got so they took a very mild interest.
+I’m just sort of like the facts, like I grew up in a culture.
+And this is kind of my experience and it’s the download I got so they took a very mild interest.
 They kind of still I’m kind of a mystery to them.
 They’re just like what are you doing again?
-What do you do? you know? and it’s okay I’m not looking for it.
+What do you do?
+And it’s okay I’m not looking for it.

 15:02.36 – Brian David Crane

-Um, yeah, um, their approval.
-Let’s say Yeah, yeah, that’s cool.
+Yeah, their approval.
+Let’s say yeah, that’s cool.
 So I want to go back as well.
-You mentioned this thing of a procedural memory when you when adults are fighting What is that.
+You mentioned this thing of a procedural memory when adults are fighting what is that.

 The Role of Procedural Memory in Conflict